ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

 # Automation

-This last step ties the interface and the scripts together.
-The automation detects a trigger, such as being a certain time of day, and then runs an action, in this case `script.wake_up`.
-The `condition:` prevents the alarm clock from going off when `input_boolean.alarm_clock_status` is turned off in the interface.
+This last step ties the interface and the scripts together:

 <div class="highlighter-rouge"><pre class="highlight"><code>automation:
   - alias: 'Hue light on gradually with alarm'